My Favorite Hotels in Venice

 Thanks

 Hidden in the heart of the San Polo neighbourhood, Antiche Carampane is an old-school family-run restaurant renowned for its fabulous seafood.
 Another good bet is Ai Mercanti, a smart, intimate restaurant serving seasonal cuisine near Piazza San Marco.
 Venice is famous for its gourmet bar snacks called cicheti.
 Like tapas these are served in eateries across the city.
 A good spot to try them is All’Arco (Calle dell’Ochialer 436), a traditional osteria near the Rialto market.
 For a drink, Harry’s Bar (Calle Vallaresso 1323) is one of the city’s historic haunts.
 The Bellini cocktail was invented there and Ernest Hemingway was one of its early customers.
-For magical views over the Grand Canal, try the summer terrace of the Bar Longhi in the luxurious Hotel Gritti Palace (a fantastic place to stay).
+For magical views over the Grand Canal, try the summer terrace of the Bar Longhi in the luxurious Hotel Gritti Palace (one of our favorite places to stay).

 Hi Dave,